ibrahim-elsakka/MVC6.Lookup.Web/README.md

 # Contribution
 - Questions or anything conserning MVC6.Lookup web/docs should be reported at this repository.
+- Before you start writing a pull request you should discuss it using GitHub issues.
 - Features, improvements and bugs should be reported at [Lookup repository](https://github.com/NonFactors/MVC6.Lookup).